Gardaí out in force this weekend amid worrying coronavirus trends

 Gardaí are to maintain a high-visibility presence in cities and towns this weekend in an effort to prevent a repeat of widespread breaches of coronavirus regulations seen last week.

-With good weather expected over the weekend and worrying signs of a creeping increase in Covid-19 infection rates, gardaí are eager to prevent large indoor and outdoor gatherings in contravention of public health advice.
+With good weather expected over the weekend and signs of an increase in Covid-19 infection rates, gardaí are eager to prevent large indoor and outdoor gatherings in contravention of public health advice.

 However, the force’s powers remain limited.
 Gardaí can shut premises for certain breaches of the restrictions but others, such as the mandatory serving of a substantial meal in pubs, remain only guidelines.